MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/ltsc-and-sac-overview.md

 ---
-description: An overview of the Long-Term Servicing Channel (LTSC) and Semi-Annual Channel (SAC) releases for System Center.
+description: This article provides an overview of the Long-Term Servicing Channel (LTSC) and Semi-Annual Channel (SAC) releases for System Center.
 manager: carmonm
 ms.topic: article
 author: JYOTHIRMAISURI